UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 10k-capacity building trainings are offered.

 # People.

 The teams involved in this journey included:

-Community mobilizer/local partner (implementing partner/CSO to do financial literacy and mobilization for the community) who knows the community to lead community immersion
+Community mobilizer/local partner-(implementing partner/CSO to do financial literacy and mobilization for the community) who knows the community to lead community immersion
 Interpreter, depending on where you are.
-A technical counterpart in the private sector/salesperson to spell out the benefits of the platform Software developer who has soft skills and understands the community.
+A technical counterpart; Software developer who has soft skills and understands the community.
-Team of researchers to reveal insights (volunteers) Data analyst (volunteer)
+Team of researchers; to reveal insights (volunteers) Data analyst; (volunteer)
 Technical Support

 # Context: